Znis/crop-wiki/README.md

 ## Installation

-The project folder can be opened on VS Code or Android studio.
+The project folder can be opened on Android studio.